-V. But this leads us to observe, finally, that the doubting of the scoffer will not prevent the execution of God's threatenings.
+But this leads us to observe,

+5thly.
+That their doubting can never prevent the execution of God's threatenings.

 The punishment of the lawless and disobedient may be regarded as essential to the well-being of human government; and no principle of the divine government is more fully established than this, viz. that God will by no means clear the guilty.
 Both the law and the gospel declare that "the wicked shall be turned into hell, and all the nations that forget God."
 "According to their deeds accordingly he will repay fury to his adversaries, recompense to his enemies."
 "Though hand join in hand, the wicked shall not be unpunished.
 For he that believeth not the Son shall not see life, but the wrath of God abideth on him.
 He shall break them with a rod of iron; he shall dash them in pieces like a potter's vessel."